waglayla/waglaylad/infrastructure/network/netadapter/server/grpcserver/protowire/rpc.md

 <a name="protowire.GetUtxosByAddressesRequestMessage"></a>

 ### GetUtxosByAddressesRequestMessage
-GetUtxosByAddressesRequestMessage requests all current UTXOs for the given pyipad addresses
+GetUtxosByAddressesRequestMessage requests all current UTXOs for the given waglaylad addresses

-This call is only available when this pyipad was started with `--utxoindex`
+This call is only available when this waglaylad was started with `--utxoindex`

 | Field | Type | Label | Description |